 LoadRunner has many unique features to emulate a real-world scenario in performance testing.
 And, the only purpose is to provide a correct and accurate test result.
 A simple and best example is ‘Vuser’ or ‘Virtual User’.
-It is named as virtual but it imitates a real user behaviour.
-To continue with the emulation behaviour of the LoadRunner, this article covers another key feature which helps to emulate the real browser for a virtual user (Vuser) and the feature is called “Browser Emulation”.
+It is named virtual but it imitates a real user behaviour.
+To continue with the emulation behaviour of the LoadRunner, this article covers another key feature that helps to emulate the real browser for a virtual user (Vuser) and the feature is called “Browser Emulation”.
 Again, one point to recall here is that LoadRunner does not have a real browser to send the request to the server.
 It acts as a real browser by emulating the features of the real-world browser which gives a feel to the server that the request is coming from a real browser; not from a tool.

-When a browser sends a request to a server then a user-agent string is embedded in the request which is identified by the server.
+When a browser sends a request to a server a user-agent string is embedded in the request which is identified by the server.

 Example of User String:

 User-Agent Strings: Mozilla/4.0 (compatible; MSIE 7.0; Windows; en-us)